-is obeyed, with this definition of $J(\omega)$.
+is obeyed with this definition of $J(\omega)$.
 However, the expected equilibrium density operator is not a stationary state of Eq.
-78 in this case, which illustrates the (also known) fact that this condition alone is insufficient to completely determine the transition probabilities of the bath in the absence of a dynamical model for the latter.
+(78) in this case, which illustrates the (also known) fact that this condition alone is insufficient to completely determine the transition probabilities of the bath in the absence of a dynamical model for the latter.
 On the other hand, it is possible to describe the dynamics of a classical system where microscopic irreversibility, i.e., detailed balance, is ensured.
-This is straightforward from the definition of the correlation function of a phase variable in classical mechanics, $\langle \mathbf{A}(t)\mathbf{B}^\rangle = \int dq dp \rho^e B^ e^{i\mathbf{L}t} A$, where \mathbf{L} is the classical Liouvillian acting on the phase space (Evans and Moriss (2008)).
-In addition, general procedures have been used that provide Fokker-Planck or master equations for diffusion that obey the detailed balance condition, yielding classical spectral density functions that comply with the Boltzmann equilibrium distribution and the classical laws of motion of the bath (see for instance (VanKampen (1981); Risken (1972); Wassam et al. (1980))), in particular in the context of magnetic resonance
+This is straightforward from the definition of the correlation function of a phase variable in classical mechanics, $\langle A(t)B^ \rangle = \int dq dp \rho^e B^ e^{i\mathbf{L}t} A$, where L is the classical Liouvillian acting on the phase space (Evans and Moriss, 2008).
+In addition, general procedures have been used that provide Fokker-Planck or master equations for diffusion that obey the detailed balance condition, yielding classical spectral density functions that comply with the Boltzmann equilibrium distribution and the classical laws of motion of the bath (see, for instance, VanKampen, 1981; Risken, 1972; Wassam et al., 1980), in particular in the context of magnetic resonance (Stillman and Freed, 1980).

-(Stillman and Freed (1980)).
 As stated in several instances in this work, in the fully quantum approach, detailed balance is ensured by assuming that the bath is in a stationary state defined by a Boltzmann distribution of its energy states.
-Thus, the "irreducible" difference between the semi-classical and the fully quantized theory lies in the fact that the bath operators do not mutually commute, which prevents the expression in Eq.
-27 to reduce to the double commutator.
+Thus, the irreducible difference between the semi-classical and the fully quantized theory lies in the fact that the bath operators do not mutually commute, which prevents the expression in Eq.
+(26) from reducing to the double commutator.
 Both thermodynamic and quantum mechanical effects are thus entangled in the fully quantum mechanical treatment of relaxation.